rohittp0/rohittp0/README.md

 - 🔭 I’m currently working on Research Projects
 - 🏢 I’m also working at Trebuchet as R&D.
-- 🌱 I've 4+ months of work experience working at TinkerHub foundation
+- 🌱 I'm a contract developer at NPOL
 - 👯 I’m looking to collaborate on FOSS projects.
-- 💬 Ask me about Computer Science or Backend Engineering
+- 💬 Ask me about Computer Science

 <p>Connect with me on
 <br>